janardan-ds/News-Reasearch-Tool-LLM/README.md

-# RockyBot: News Research Tool
+# News Research Tool : Open AI LLM

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
+This tool is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ![](rockybot.jpg)